smartdevicelink/rpc_spec/README.md

 ### SubtleAlert
 Message Type: **request**

 Shows an alert which typically consists of text-to-speech message and text on the display.
-At least either alertText1, alertText2 or TTSChunks need to be provided.
+At least either alertText1, alertText2 or ttsChunks need to be provided.

 ##### Parameters